Our work: in the field

 No. We do, however, gratefully accept support from religious community groups and partner with religious organizations in country programs.

 We are always keen to be as cost effective as possible, investing in both our current work and our ability to raise funds for future work.
-Last year, we spent $0.80 of every dollar delivering services and making change happen, and $0.20 on fundraising.
+In FY20/21, we spent $0.70 of every dollar delivering services and making change happen and $0.24 on fundraising.
+The remaining $0.06 was allocated to administrative costs.

 Our internal audit team also conduct regular assessments of our systems and practices, helping us understand how we can continue to improve on our value for money.
 A full breakdown of our income and expenditure can be found in our Annual Report.